-You'll also receive general safety instructions for holding, leading and grooming a horse.
+We'll also receive general safety instructions for holding, leading and grooming a horse.
 Part of this session will be hands-on.

 The horses are so much fun to watch!
 In the cool of the early morning and evening hours, they romp and play in the corrals behind the casitas.
-If you go up and stand by the corral fence, several horses will come up to you, wanting to be patted and talked to.
-They're really delightful creatures, and respond to your attention with obvious requests for more of the same!
+If you stand by the corral fence, several horses will gather, wanting to be patted and talked to.
+They're really delightful creatures, and respond to attention with obvious requests for more of the same!

 The facility exhibits more than 300 live animal species, including mountain lions, prairie dogs, Gila monsters, hawks, bighorn sheep and hummingbirds in natural habitats.

 Paths lead visitors through landscapes containing more than 1,300 species of plants indigenous to the Sonoran Desert region, including desert grasslands, cactus and desert gardens.

 A pollination garden complex shows interactions between insects, birds, bats and plants, and a fenceless enclosure allows javelinas to explore hillsides and take mud baths.

 A simulated walk-through limestone cave features a collection of regional gems and minerals.
 A display about how the planet has evolved with explanations of erosion, volcanic and seismic activity and plate tectonics also is featured.

 This is an absolutely incredible place to visit; kids and adults will be fascinated by the variety of exhibits and things to do.